 A range of materials, graphic design skills, engineering and product design skills, sustainability considerations and safety skills are covered within the course work.

-The subject will support students pursuing the Year 8 course Industrial Technology and Design and the Year 9 courses in Technology & Design (Wood/Metal), Graphics.
+The subject will support students pursuing the Year 8 course Materials and Technologies Specialisations and Design and Technologies.